 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Hyaluronic acid is a substance that occurs naturally in the skin, eyes, and joints.
-Its primary function is to trap water inside tissue cells, keeping the eyes moist and the joints lubricated.
+Hyaluronic acid is a substance that occurs naturally in the body.
+Its primary function is to trap water inside tissue cells.

 Hyaluronic acid also has many medical and commercial uses.
 It is available in a variety of forms, including: